 Photos add load time to your pages, which search engines and users hate if it takes too long.
 Be sure, just like measuring ingredients in your recipe, to only use photos that are the right size for the site.
 No need to load that 5MB photo that is 5200 pixels wide if you are only displaying it at 600px wide.
 Don’t go overboard on photos either.
 10 photos can add up in size and increase load times quickly.
 Just like in a recipe, too much of any ingredient ruins a dish, either in size or count.

-Having multiple right sized images on a page is great if it adds to the pages readability and content.
+Having multiple right-sized images on a page is great if it adds to the readability and content of the page.
 Don’t add images just to add images.
 Try to always have one featured image per page.

 Content is your Recipe

 Content in a cookbook is the recipe used to make your ingredients into a dish.
 Content on a web page is the text that explains your keywords/phrase.
 Also, content is the actual visible words on the page that a person reads.
 When writing, your content should be pointed at the keywords/phrase you chose to use when planning out your page.

 Remember you are trying to do a recipe for one keyword or phrase.
 Don’t stray from this, and your page content will be more valuable to those who find it.
 Content should be as long as it needs to be, but just like a recipe, the more descriptive you are with your instructions the more accurate the dish will be.
 Some of your pages can be explained in just a few paragraphs, but some pages will and should have more content.
 Pages with 1500-2000 words are really well-liked by search engines, but this much content is not appropriate on a contact page.
 Use the right amount of words, utilizing those keywords you had before so that you tell your story correctly each time to a first-time visitor to your site.

 Bonus: Always try to think about your content first through the eyes of a new visitor.
 New visitors may need definitions of terms or acronyms; your return visitors will just gloss over this if they know what it is.